searchinfluence/si-copyscape/README.md

 # All these methods return an array of data structs SI::CopyScape::Match
 # Each value in the struct is accessible as a method, hash or string
-text = "A national website promotion company, Search Influence routinely delivers a 10:1 return on investment, or better, for our customers." matches = copyscape.internet_matches! text
+matches = copyscape.internet_matches! text
 #=>
 # [